9 Main Barriers to Widespread Cryptocurrency Adoption

 Sustainable mining is another problem developers are working on.
 Proof of Stake could be a viable solution, but it’s less secure and more prone to centralization than Proof of Work.

-While countries like Canada and Iceland allow for cryptocurrency mining using sustainable energy resources, we need to do a better job of reducing the amount of computational power that blockchains need to run.
+While countries like Canada and Iceland allow cryptocurrency mining using sustainable energy resources, we need to do a better job of reducing the computational power that blockchains need to run.

 Mass Cryptocurrency Adoption Is Still a Ways Off